FPIs Turn Net Sellers After A Day

 ADVERTISEMENT

-Overseas Investors in Indian equities turned net sellers after a day on Wednesday.
+Overseas investors in Indian equities turned net sellers after a day on Friday.

-On the other hand, domestic institutional investors remained net buyers for the ninth straight day, mopping up stocks worth Rs 1,226 crore, according to NSE data.
+On the other hand, domestic institutional investors, mopped up stocks worth Rs 1,509.9, according to NSE data.

 ALSO READ